felipefialho/coding-style/README.md

 > "Every line of code should appear to be written by a single person, no matter the number of contributors." - Chinese Proverb.

-The following document describes the rules of writing in development languages that I use: HTML, CSS and Javascript.
+The following document describes the rules of writing in development languages that I use: HTML, CSS and JavaScript.

 The idea of this repository is not to be a complete code guide.
 Only to have a place for myself and other developers who participate in my projects able to inform the coding standards used.